Introduction

 .

-Open a command prompt at your project directory and execute following commands in order:
+Open a command prompt in your project directory and execute the following commands in order:

 Base Package Updates